 Important: It is important for Python application maintainers to make informed decisions about their use of packaging tools.
 If you feel the comparisons in this document are incomplete or unfair, please file an issue so this page can be improved.
-Even better, submit a pull request!

-11.1 Pylnstaller
+11.1 PyInstaller

-PyInstaller is a tool to convert regular python scripts to standalone executables.
-The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled bytecode).
+PyInstaller is a tool to convert regular python scripts to "standalone" executables.
+The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled byte-code).
 PyInstaller can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom ZlibArchive to a temporary directory then import modules from the filesystem.

-PyOxidizer often skips this step and loads modules directly from memory using zero-copy.
-This makes PyOxidizer executables significantly faster to start when this feature is employed.
+PyOxidizer typically skips this step and loads modules directly from memory using zero-copy.
+This makes PyOxidizer executables significantly faster to start.